Pet Circle

 Essential Oil Safety in Dogs

-This article is written by Pet Circle veterinarian, Dr Lacey Kelly BVSc (Hons)
+Author: Dr Lacey Kelly BVSc (Hons)

-Essential Oils have gained considerable popularity in recent years but are they safe to use in your home if you have dogs?
+Essential oils have gained considerable popularity in recent years but are they safe to use in your home if you have dogs?

 Are essential oils safe?